MicrosoftDocs/sql-docs/docs/advanced-analytics/tutorials/walkthrough-create-graphs-and-plots-using-r.md

 In this part of the walkthrough, you learn techniques for generating plots and maps using R with SQL Server data.
 You create a simple histogram, to get some practice, and then develop a more complex map plot.

-### Create a histogram
+## Create a histogram

 1. Generate the first plot, using the [rxHistogram](https://docs.microsoft.com/r-server/r-reference/revoscaler/rxdatasource) function.
-The rxHistogram function provides functionality similar to that in open source R packages, but can run in a remote execution context.
+The rxHistogram function provides functionality similar to that in open-source R packages, but can run in a remote execution context.

     ```R
     # Plot fare amount on SQL Server and return the plot